HGU-MJPark/2021-1_OSS_Final_Project/README.md

 1. Make a table.
 Make sure that table name is "table_word".
 2. Add table structures
 > word(varchar(20)), meaning(varchar(20))
-3. Clone this repository in your /var/www/html/ derectory.
+3. Clone this repository in your /var/www/html/ directory.
 4. You can access Web browser "http://[RASPBERRY IP ADDRESS]/userword.php"

 ## for user